 The course is free, is easily accessible online and takes around 45 minutes to complete.
 It is designed for healthcare staff of all levels and disciplines (not just those working in mental health), as well as support staff and those from the private healthcare sector.
 It is also suitable for people working in education and provides information for the families of these young people.
 It provides an optional test, as well as a certificate of completion that enables users to earn CPD points.

 Medical care for gender variant children and young people - answering families' questions

 Adult transsexual people often express the wish that they had received treatment when young.
 GIRES has prepared the publication below for the Department of Health.
-It can be dowloaded by clicking the image or ordered in printed form.
+It can be dowloaded by clicking the image.

 Use the menu to access other material in this section